 If you give birth, your doctor may request a microscopic examination of the placenta to look for any lingering signs of GTD.
 You will also need to have your HCG level measured about 6 weeks after the end of any subsequent pregnancy, whether it was a normal birth, abortion, or miscarriage.

 One question many women ask is whether they are more likely to get another type of cancer later on.
 Having had gestational trophoblastic disease (GTD) does not raise your risk of getting other cancers.
 However, some chemotherapy drugs sometimes used to treat GTD can increase the risk of certain other types of cancer (most often leukemia).
 This is rare after treatment of low-risk GTD but is slightly more common with certain drugs used for high-risk GTD, such as etoposide and cyclophosphamide.

 At some point after your cancer diagnosis and treatment, you may find yourself seeing a new doctor who does not know anything about your medical history.
 It is important that you be able to give your new doctor the details of your diagnosis and treatment.
 Make sure you have this information handy:

 - A copy of your pathology report(s) from any biopsies or surgeries.

 - If you had surgery, a copy of your operative report(s).

-- If you were hospitalized, a copy of the discharge summary that doctors must prepare when patients are sent home.
+- If you were in the hospital, a copy of the discharge summary that doctors prepare when patients are sent home.

 - If you received chemotherapy, a list of the drugs, drug doses, and when you took them.

-- If you had radiation therapy, a copy of the treatment.
+- If you had radiation therapy, a copy of the treatment summary.

 - Copies of any imaging tests (ultrasounds, CT scans, etc.) you have had (these often can be put on a DVD).